JiaHaoNCKU/Automated-Numbering-System/README.md

 # Automated Wafer Numbering System (ver.
 1.9.0)

-An layout post-processing pipeline designed to inject unique serialized IDs into multi-channel 3D neural probes on integrated wafers.
-Powered entirely by the **KLayout (`pya`) C++ geometry engine**, this architecture completely eliminates older `gdspy` parsing bugs, providing absolute precision for complex, staggered, or non-orthogonal micro-electromechanical systems (MEMS) arrays.
+An layout post-processing pipeline designed to inject unique serialized IDs into designs on integrated wafers.

+Powered entirely by the KLayout (pya) C++ geometry engine to eliminate legacy gdspy parsing bugs, this architecture utilizes Layer 100 geometries as spatial localization and identification anchors to trace, track, and execute a localized purge of legacy indicator marks with domain-level accuracy
+The system features multi-mode geometric serialization, sorting dense arrays via traditional Cartesian binning or a radial 12 o'clock clockwise spiral mapping.
+These computed coordinates undergo dynamic font translation, mapping serial IDs into 7-segment path polygons that scale automatically to localized cell dimensions.
 ---

 ## 🚀 Quick Start: Run Instantly on Google Colab (Recommended)